 The minor in Old Testament consists of at least 18 hours in Old Testament (12 hours at the 3000-4000 level).
-Special one-hour courses offered as daily Bible for non-Bible majors may not be counted toward the minor.
 Courses taken under the pass/fail option do not fulfill the requirements for the minor.

 Associate in Arts Degree